fbpx

 • The will has been altered

-• When writing the will, the deceased was not sound of mind
+• When writing the will, the deceased was not of sound mind

 • When writing the will, the deceased was being pressured or blackmailed

-As you can imagine, an invalid will causes a whole host of challenges.
+As you can imagine, an invalid will cause a whole host of challenges.
 If the worst were to happen, your loved ones will, of course, want to be able to act on your wishes.

 The best thing that you can do to help them is to leave things in order.
 Ensure that you have a clear, legally valid will in place, which thoroughly covers all of your requests.